-Money laundering and terrorism and proliferation financing risk management strategy, money laundering and terrorism financing risk prevention policies and related requirements and implementation of follow-up at the Bank are run by Money Laundering and Terrorism Financing Prevention Department, in collaboration with other Bank departments.
+Bank customers and financial transactions compliance policies and related requirements and implementation of follow-up at the Bank are run by Money Laundering and Terrorism Financing Prevention Department, in collaboration with other Bank departments.
 Money Laundering and Terrorism Financing Prevention Department also monitors changes in the Latvian Republic laws and the best practice in this policy area and, if necessary, make changes to the Bank's internal regulations.